 Table of content

-PCGEx’ filter system is slightly slower than the regular filters but saves a LOT of the extra nodes that would be required to achieve the same results.
+PCGEx’ filter system can be slightly slower than the regular filters but saves a LOT of the extra nodes that would be required to achieve the same results.

 Filtering Nodes